-Table 8: Employee jobs in Richmond upon Thames (2008); Source: ONS annual business inquiry employee analysis (2008)
+Table 10: Employee jobs in Richmond upon Thames (2014); Source: ONS business register and employment survey.

 - 3.8.2 Between July 2009 and June 2010, approximately 92,200 residents had jobs; of these 20,500 (16.0%) were self-employed workers.
 This is a much higher proportion than in London (10.7%) and England (9.0%).
 11% of Richmond residents worked mostly from home compared to around 9% in London and England and this is likely to be underestimated. - 3.8.3 68% of Richmond working age residents work in managerial, profession and technical jobs.
 Only 2.9% work in 'elementary' positions such as manufacturing processing and cleaning.
-There is a good supply of office premises in Richmond although the dense nature of the borough limits the availability of potential new developments. - 3.8.4 The resident population is highly skilled with 53 % of the workforce having NVQ4+ and only 6% having no qualifications.
+There was a good supply of office premises in Richmond although the dense nature of the borough limits the availability of potential new developments.
+Following the introduction of the Prior Approval process to allow offices to be converted into residential without planning permission, around a quarter of the Borough's office stock has been earmarked by developers for conversion to high value residential premises.
+The supply of smaller cheaper office accommodation is likely to be severely diminished.
+For more information see Monitoring reports.

+- 3.8.4 The resident population is highly skilled with 53% of the workforce having NVQ4+ and only 6% having no qualifications.
 The level of qualification of the resident workforce in managerial, senior official positions and professional occupations is well above the London and UK average and the workforce in elementary occupations is significantly below the London and UK average.
-Richmond's resident weekly earnings are on average 23% higher than in London as a whole and 49% above the national average at £747 per week. - 3.8.5 However, a highly skilled, high earning, articulate population conceals the fact that there are those less fortunate: without work; with health problems; in fuel and housing poverty and those living in the scattered pockets of relative deprivation across the borough.

-3.8.6 Many local people commute out of the borough to work and at the same time, many non-residents come to work in Richmond each day.
-In 2001, the census told us that 62% (55,500 people) of all employed residents commuted out of the borough to work - most significantly to The City, Westminster, Hounslow and Kingston.
+Richmond's resident weekly earnings are on average 23% higher than in London as a whole and 49% above the national average at £747 per week. - 3.8.5 However, a highly skilled, high earning, articulate population conceals the fact that there are those less fortunate: without work; with health problems; in fuel and housing poverty and those living in the scattered pockets of relative deprivation across the borough. - 3.8.6 Many local people commute out of the borough to work and at the same time, many non-residents come to work in Richmond each day.
+In 2001, the Census told us that 62% (55,500 people) of all employed residents commuted out of the borough to work most significantly to The City, Westminster, Hounslow and Kingston.
 38% (34,000 people) of the resident workforce both lived and worked in the borough, and 50% of the borough's workforce (34,500 people) commuted into the borough to work.

-Labour force characteristics of working age population (October 2011-Sept 2012)
+Labour force characteristics of working age population (July 2014- June 2015)